Dwight Eisenhower’s dog, Heidi, has the dubious distinction of being possibly the only presidential dog banned from the White House.

 In fact, until the late 19th century, German breeders required that any Weimaraners sold for a trip to America be sterilized so that the breed standards would not be compromised.

 Known for its hunting abilities, the Weimaraner is an excellent family dog and serves well as both a loyal guard dog and a lively playmate.
-(Read Pets Adviser’s Weimaraner breed profile here.)
+(Read Petful’s Weimaraner breed profile here.)

 “She Tends Toward Stubbornness”